Biker clubs in Nevada have long, violent history

 When eight Vagos Motorcycle Club members were acquitted in 2020 of murder and racketeering charges, some expected more violence to erupt between the group and its rival, the Hells Angels.

-But there were no significant acts of violence between the groups for nearly 10 years after the 2011 shootout at a Sparks casino that left a Hells Angels leader dead and led to the murder trial.
+But there were no significant acts of violence between the groups for nearly 10 years after the 2011 shootout at a Sparks casino, which left a Hells Angels leader dead and led to the murder trial.
 That changed last month, when officials said a small group of Hells Angels shot at Vagos bikers on U.S. Highway 95 in Henderson on a Sunday morning.

 Prosecutors said the attack, which injured six Vagos bikers, may have been an act of retaliation for an April shooting that left a Hells Angels member dead at a bar in San Bernardino, California, the birthplace of the Vagos club.